KathirKrishiv/Django_Employee_Management/README_GitHub.md

 - Select the latest record.

-If CapitalineCode is unavailable, the API falls back to ACE Balance Sheet data.
+If CapitalineCode is unavailable, the API falls back to ACE Balance Sheet Result Balance Sheet data.

 #### Step 4 - Retrieve Cash Flow